hucancode/hucancode/src/posts/statistics-0-mean-median-mode.md

 Human Resource managers also often calculate the median salary so that they can be informed of what the typical “middle” salary is for a particular rank.
-Median is less influenced by outliers (few extraordinary talented individuals) so it is sometimes more accurate than mean value.
+Median is less influenced by outliers (few extraordinary talented individuals with super high salary) so it is sometimes more accurate than mean value.

 ### Mode